Get the Flash Stretch Assessment. Maximize Tiering to Offset Price Hikes. Learn How

 Komprise_ArchivingTiering_blogthumb-768x512

-Block Tiering Creates Unnecessary Costs and Lock-In
+Block Tiering Creates Unnecessary Costs, Lock-In

 With block storage tiering, the only way to access data in the cloud is to run the proprietary storage file system in the cloud which adds to costs.
-Also, many third-party applications such as backup software that operate at a file level require the cold blocks to be brought back or rehydrated, which defeats the purpose of tiering to a lower cost storage and erodes the potential savings.
+Also, many third-party applications such as backup software that operate at a file level require the cold blocks to be brought back or rehydrated.
+This defeats the purpose of tiering to a lower cost storage and erodes the potential savings.

 For more details, read the white paper: Block vs. File-Level Tiering and Archiving.